 If All Else Fails...

+As you can see, there are many methods for cleaning your plexiglass or acrylic panels.
+In most cases, users will be able to maintain their fixture with a microfiber cloth and soapy water.
+Howerver, especially in high-traffic areas, damage is bound to occur and it is wise to know how to correctly buff out digs, scratches, and other blemishes.
 If you decide that you aren't comfortable or have enough expertise to clean or buff your own acrylic just yet, take a look at our huge selection of custom acrylic displays!
 From office signs, to modern podiums, to ballot boxes, and more - at Displays2go we're experts in acrylic fabrication!